Our Journal

 Allow your friend to express their feelings without interruption or judgment.
 Active listening involves giving them space to share memories, fears, and emotions.

-If your friend seems overwhelmed or unable to cope, you could gently suggest seeking support from a grief counselor or support group.
-Professional guidance can provide them with tools to navigate their grief journey.
+If your friend seems overwhelmed or is struggling to cope day-to-day, you might gently suggest they speak with a grief counsellor or join a support group.

 Further Reading and Resources